aws-samples/aws-ecs-cdk-moodle/README.md

 pip3 install -r requirements.txt
 ```
 ### Review
-Application is composed of different stacks each with a different purpose, you can review the code to get a general understaing, also you can update default Moodle credentials in Application stack (ApplicationStack.py) or leave it as it is for the sample.
+Application is composed of different stacks each with a different purpose, you can review the code to get a general understanding, also you can update default Moodle credentials in Application stack (ApplicationStack.py) or leave it as it is for the sample.

 ### Deploy
 1. Deploy the project using the following command in the root of the aws-ecs-cdk-moodle folder substituting username and password as required(by default it will ask confirmation before deploying every stack, you can override this with the "--require-approval never" flag, use it with caution)